Understanding intrinsically disordered proteins and their potential as new drug targets through novel measurement capabilities

 Sector Academic/University

-PI Contribution We have used ion mobility mass spectrometry to measure the conformational distributions of the N-terminal domain of the Androgen Receptor (AR-NTD).
+PI Contribution We have used ion mobility mass spectrometry (IMMS) to measure the conformational distributions of the N-terminal domain of the Androgen Receptor (AR-NTD).
 We have deciphered the conformational change of AR-NTD upon binding the small molecule EPI-001, and compared the effect on constructs corresponding to different regions of the protein.

 Collaborator Contribution The collaborators have supplied protein samples necessary for the research.